bgruening/docker-busybox-bash/README.md

-# Docker Alpine Linux with bash and procps
+# BusyBox Linux with bash and procps' ps

-This repository creates a minimal Docker Container based on BusyBox with `bash`, as well as `procps` for Nextflow compatibility.
+This repository creates a minimal Docker Container based on BusyBox with `bash`, as well as `ps` from the `procps` package for Nextflow compatibility.

 You can build this image with running make: